-1 Project Name Administration Target Area Goals Supported Acquisition and New Construction of Housing Clearance and Demolition Economic Development Emergency Shelter Housing Rehabilitation Public Facilities and Infrastructure Improvements Public Services Housing Subsidies Needs Addressed Demolition of Substandard Buildings Economic Development Homeless / Special Populations Housing Subsidies / Assistance Housing Acquisition, Construction & Rehabilitation Public Facilities and Infrastructure Improvements Public Services Funding CDBG: \$609,531 HOPWA: \$12,354 HOME: \$123,694 Description Administration and planning of the HUD grant programs Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities Not applicable Location Description Not applicable.
+1 Project Name Administration

+Target Area

+Goals Supported Acquisition and New Construction of Housing Clearance and Demolition

+Economic Development Emergency Shelter

+Housing Rehabilitation

+Public Facilities and Infrastructure Improvements

+Public Services

+Housing Subsidies

+Needs Addressed Demolition of Substandard Buildings Economic Development

+Homeless / Special Populations

+Housing Subsidies / Assistance

+Housing Acquisition, Construction & Rehabilitation

+Public Facilities and Infrastructure Improvements Public Services

+Funding CDBG: \$669,962

+HOPWA: \$13,995

+HOME: \$178,811

+Description Administration and planning of the HUD grant programs

+Target Date 6/30/2019

+Estimate the number and type of families that will benefit from the proposed Not applicable

+activities

+Location Description Not applicable.

 Planned Activities The City of Tulsa will conduct planning and administration activities including, but not limited to, programmatic and fiscal oversight of all funded activities.
 The City receives 20% administration for CDBG, 10% for HOME and 3% for HOPWA.
-2 Project Name Acquisition and New Construction of Housing Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Acquisition and New Construction of Housing Needs Addressed Housing Acquisition, Construction & Rehabilitation Funding CDBG: \$48,000 HOME: \$518,650 Description Acquisition or new construction of affordable multi-family rental units with special consideration given to housing for seniors and the disabled.
+2 Project Name Acquisition and New Construction of Housing Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Acquisition and New Construction of Housing Needs Addressed Housing Acquisition, Construction & Rehabilitation Funding CDBG: \$93,000 HOME: \$310,000 Description Acquisition or new construction of affordable multi-family rental units with special consideration given to housing for seniors and the disabled.
 Down payment and closing cost assistance for first time homebuyers.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated 7 senior/disabled senior families will benefit from new construction activities.
-32 households will benefit from down payment assistance.
-Location Description New construction of Housing - 68 N. Lewis, Tulsa OK, 74110 Down Payment Assistance - City Wide Planned Activities Vintage Housing, Inc. will utilize \$358,650 in HOME funds to construct a new senior living complex consisting of forty (40) units of which seven (7) units will be designated as HOME units upon completion.
-Housing Partners of Tulsa will utilize \$160,000 in HOME and \$48,000 in CDBG funds to operate a down payment assistance program benefiting thirty-two (32) first time homebuyers.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities 62 households will benefit from down payment assistance.
+Location Description Down Payment Assistance projects will provide funds to qualified citizens City Wide Planned Activities Housing Partners of Tulsa will utilize \$160,000 in HOME and \$48,000 in CDBG funds to operate a down payment assistance program benefiting thirty-two (32) first time homebuyers.
+Tulsa Habitat for Humanity will utilize \$150,000 in HOME and \$45,000 in CDBG funds to operate a down payment assistance program benefiting thirty (30) first time homebuyers.

 3 Project Name Clearance and Demolition

 Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

 Goals Supported Clearance and Demolition

 Needs Addressed Demolition of Substandard Buildings

-Funding CDBG: \$387,000
+Funding CDBG: \$500,000

 Description Clearance or demolition of substandard structures and hazardous contaminants.

-Target Date 6/30/2018
+Target Date 6/30/2019

-Estimate the number and type of families that will benefit from the proposed activities Although no families will directly benefit from clearance and demolition activities, a number of neighborhoods will benefit from the demolition of 57 substandard buildings causing unnecessary slum and blight conditions.
+Estimate the number and type of families that will benefit from the proposed activities Although no families will directly benefit from clearance and demolition activities, a number of neighborhoods will benefit from the demolition of 80 substandard buildings causing unnecessary slum and blight conditions.

 Location Description Low and moderate income census tracts within the City of Tulsa

-Planned Activities The City of Tulsa Working in Neighborhoods Department will use \$387,000 to conduct Clearance and Demolition activities in low and moderate income census tracts in the city.
+Planned Activities The City of Tulsa Working in Neighborhoods Department will use \$500,000 to conduct Clearance and Demolition activities in low and moderate income census tracts in the city.

 4 Project Name Economic Development

 Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

 Goals Supported Economic Development

 Needs Addressed Economic Development

-Funding CDBG: \$1,059,848.50
+Funding CDBG: \$1,531,825